Seth Thomas Pocket Watch Model 1 & Model 3

 Seth Thomas Grade 101

-This 1885 Seth Thomas open-face 18-size Model 1 pocket watch was manufactured with a gilt finished 3/4 plate, 11 jewels, and it is non-adjusted.
+This 1885 Seth Thomas open-face 18-size Model 1 pocket watch was manufactured with a gilt finished 3/4 plate, 15 jewels, and it is adjusted.
 The movement is stem wound and lever set, with a flat hair spring and micrometric regulator.
-Its serial number is 6862, and its grade is Seth Thomas numbered grade 55.
+Its serial number is 9332, and its grade is Seth Thomas numbered grade 101.
 This is a quick train movement and two patents, Jan.
 15, 85 & Sept.
 1, 85, are engraved on the movement on one line.
 The movement is signed “Seth Thomas Thomaston, Conn.”.

 The movement presents with an 18-size Seth Thomas Roman dial with a ring minute track and no marginals.
 It is fitted with Seth Thomas #1281 blued spade hands, 18-size.

-The movement is cased in an open-face 18-size Keystone Watch Case Company Silveroid (nickel) pocket watch case with hinged back and bezel.
-The case’s serial number is 3324024.
+The movement is cased in an 18-size hunting Keystone Watch Case Company gold-filled pocket watch case with hinged back and bezel, serial number 1458616.

 Seth Thomas Grade 101